 This program provides funding to assist in the development of essential community facilities in rural communities with extreme unemployment and severe economic depression.

-The Emergency Rural Health Care program is designed to help broaden access to COVID-19 testing and vaccines, rural health care services, and food assistance through food banks and food distribution facilities.
+The Emergency Rural Health Care program helped broaden access to COVID-19 testing and vaccines, rural health care services, and food assistance through food banks and food distribution facilities.
+This program is now closed.

 RCDI grants are awarded to help non-profit housing and community development organizations, low-income rural communities and federally recognized tribes support housing, community facilities and community and economic development projects in rural areas.